This blog post was originally posted on July 2, 2018 and was updated on July 1, 2019.

 Take thousands of tourists pouring into the city, subtract the locals who flee for the shores to go on vacation, add in rising temperatures, and the result may not too great at first.
 But while all those factors do come into play, it’s still very possible to enjoy Madrid in August.
 You just have to keep an eye out for opportunities—and if you’re still not convinced, said opportunities often come in the form of street parties and long, lazy evenings spent at a rooftop bar.

 If you’ll be visiting Madrid in August, here are some great activities and events to include on your itinerary.

 1. Step back to the Spanish Golden Age at Fiesta Corral Cervantes

-Enjoy one of Madrid’s most unique street festivals all summer long!
 At Fiesta Corral Cervantes, you’ll feel as if you’ve been whisked back in time to the Golden Age of Spanish music and theater.
-Running through August 26 on Cuesta de Moyano, the event features dozens of theatrical performances in a space reminiscent of 17th century stages.
-When you’re not enjoying the show, you can also browse the selection of arts and crafts and chow down on plentiful food and wine.
-If you’re visiting Madrid in August, you can’t miss this unique event!
+The event on Cuesta de Moyano features dozens of theatrical performances in a space reminiscent of 17th century stages.
+When you’re not enjoying the shows, browse the selection of arts and crafts and enjoy all the food and wine your heart desires.

 2. Celebrate like a local at a neighborhood festival